dmairs/botse/docs/adventurer/classes/thief/burglar.md

 ---

-**Do items gained from the shop in the under-siege town in Skyrim count as gained ‘in battle’ for the purpose of this class upgrade requirement?**
+**Do items gained from the shop in the under-siege town in Skyrim count as gained ‘in battle' for the purpose of this class upgrade requirement?**

 Yes, items gained in an under-siege town count as items gained in battle, as this is a clash.